 You may also go on reading the chapter Configuration to get a deeper insight in the configuration possibilities.

 After these first steps you will be able to start attaching applications to privacyIDEA in order to add two factor authentication to those applications.
-To attach applications read the chapter Application Plugins.
+You can